Furkhtmensch/ada-compiler-prototype/README.md

 Check original branch here https://github.com/GoncaloBranquinho/Ada_Compiler# (in case you'd like to see the process of evolution or my colleague's account).
-For clarification, my early contributions (up until, and mostly including, the semantic analysis)  were committed by my colleague.
+For clarification, my early contributions (up until and mostly including the semantic analysis)  were committed by my colleague.